 Properly starting a car after it’s been sitting for years or decades requires:

-Why does my car not start after sitting overnight?
+Why does my car have trouble starting after sitting overnight?

 Fuel Pressure & Fuel Pump When the fuel pump starts to go bad, that pressure will start to go away when the engine isn’t running.
 This is one of the most common reasons that your car won’t start after it’s sat for many hours.